 - Improved joint swelling & stiffness

-Key Takeaway: These results suggest that black cumin seed oil may offer a protective effect for inflammatory joint conditions.
-However, with only a couple month-long studies, follow-up research is needed to confirm any lasting effects.
+Key Takeaway: These results suggest that black cumin seed oil can offer a protective effect against inflammatory joint conditions.
+However, with only a couple of month-long studies, follow-up research is needed to confirm any lasting effects.

 - Combating Infections